Force over Distance: Chapter 26

 “I’m citing you for that, sergeant,” Wray called back, grinning at him.

-“Right, so, I just remembered I—” Rush began to get to his feet, but Chloe pulled him back down.
+“Right, so, I just remembered I—” Rush tried to get to his feet, but Chloe pulled him back down.

-“So, as you all know,” Wray began, “we’ve recently had three teams claim to have won ‘Destiny Bingo’.”
+“As you all know,” Wray began, “three teams claim to have won ‘Destiny Bingo’.”

 “What the hell is ‘Destiny Bingo’?”
-Young asked the table at large.
+Young asked.

-Greer reached inside his jacket and pulled out a small, handmade card, arranged in a five-by-five grid.
-He passed it over to Young.
-Tiny, neatly scripted text filled each box.
+Greer reached into his jacket and pulled out a small, handmade card, arranged in a five-by-five grid.
+He passed it to Young.
+Tiny, neatly-scripted text filled each box.

 “Now, there are two members of the crew who haven’t been introduced to Destiny Bingo, because they feature prominently in the game itself.
 So.”
 Wray shot an apologetic look in Young’s direction.
 “Here to explain it to them is the game’s creator.
 Ladies and gentlemen, I give you Eli Wallace.”